Daniil Kvyat: 2022

-Kvyat was entered to drive for G-Drive Racing in the LMP2 class in the FIA World Endurance Championship, alongside James Allen and Rene Binder.
-However, G-Drive withdrew on 6 March, two weeks before the first race of the season, in response to conditions introduced by the FIA following the 2022 Russian invasion of Ukraine.
-Kvyat called the sanctions and restrictions against Russian athletes “unfair and discriminatory”.
+Kvyat was due to compete for G-Drive Racing in the LMP2 class in the 2022 FIA World Endurance Championship alongside James Allen and Rene Binder.
+However, G-Drive withdrew from the series on 6 March, two weeks before the first race of the season, in response to sanctions imposed by the FIA following the Russian invasion of Ukraine.
+Kvyat called the sanctions and restrictions against Russian athletes "unfair and discriminatory".

 2023

-Kvyat joined Prema Racing in the LMP2 class of the FIA World Endurance Championship in 2023, driving the No. 63 alongside Mirko Bortolotti and Doriane Pin.
-At the first race of the season Kvyat took a podium with third place.
+Kvyat joined Prema Racing in the LMP2 class in 2023, driving the No. 63 Oreca 07 alongside Mirko Bortolotti and Doriane Pin, under an Italian license.
+At season-opening 1000 Miles of Sebring, Kvyat finished third to score his maiden WEC podium on debut.

+2024

+Kvyat joined Lamborghini in 2024 in the premier Hypercar class, driving the SC63 alongside Mirko Bortolotti and Edoardo Mortara.

+Other racing

-NASCAR (2022-)
+NASCAR

 In December 2017 Kvyat tested a NASCAR Whelen Euro Series racecar at a young driver test.
 Throughout 2021 and 2022, Kvyat attended multiple NASCAR Cup Series events including at Martinsville Speedway and Road America, and appearing in multiple teams' garages.

-Kvyat is due to make three starts in the NASCAR Cup Series for Team Hezeberg, with his car using the same number he used in Formula One, 26.
+Kvyat made three starts in the 2022 NASCAR Cup Series for Team Hezeberg, with his car using the same number he used in Formula One, 26.
 He made his NASCAR debut in the 2022 Verizon 200 at the Brickyard at the Indianapolis Motor Speedway road course, finishing in 36th position after retiring from the race with suspension issues.

-Personal life

-Kvyat lived in Ufa, Russia, until 2000 when his family moved to Moscow.
-This is where he first raced go-karts before first moving to Western Europe and racing competitively.
-Kvyat currently lives in Monaco.
-In addition to his native Russian, he is also fluent in Italian, Spanish, and English, and has some ability in speaking Finnish and Dutch.